-1. Are any other authorities or groups that should have access to the system? ☐ Yes - please specify below. ☐ No ☑ Unsure Please specify: 2.
+1. Are any other authorities or groups that should have access to the system? ☐ Yes - please specify below. ☑ No ☐ Unsure Please specify: This is a matter of privacy and I do not want my information accessed by anyone or any other government departments.
 What type of access should they have?
-View their own records Update their own records View all records Update all records Approve changes to records
+NONE without my permission View their own records Update their own records View all records Update all records Approve changes to records